Moving to Sweden

 There are strict regulations on importing animals to Sweden, particularly from outside the EU.
 Moving to Sweden from the UK with a pet will require several documents to be presented.
 Quarantine times will depend on the risk level of your country of origin.
 Import requirements are as follows:

-• Veterinary Certificate E9.45 or Pet Passport: The Veterinary certificate E9.45 must be obtained through the Swedish Board of Agriculture.
+- Veterinary Certificate E9.45 or Pet Passport: The Veterinary Certificate E9.45 must be obtained through the Swedish Board of Agriculture.
 It is issued by a veterinarian in your home country and must include all required treatments.
 All pet vaccination certificates must also accompany the certificate.

-• Rabies Vaccination: A rabies vaccination must have been administered to your pet by a veterinarian.
+- Rabies Vaccination: A rabies vaccination must have been administered to your pet by a veterinarian.
 A rabies test must also be performed no sooner than 120 days after the most recent vaccination and re-vaccinations in Sweden at certain intervals are necessary.

-• Customs Declaration: When moving to Sweden from the UK with pets, pets must arrive at Landvetter or Arlanda airports in Sweden.
+- Customs Declaration: When moving to Sweden from the UK with pets, pets must arrive at Landvetter or Arlanda airports in Sweden.
 You should arrive through the ‘goods to declare’ gate at customs to report you are bringing a pet.

-• Quarantine Requirements: Pets imported from countries where rabies is considered endemic will need to undergo a 120-day quarantine at one of four approved quarantine facilities.
-This will need to be booked in advance as there is a long waiting list and note that quarantine can only be booked once your import license has been issued.
+Quarantine Requirements: Pets imported from countries where rabies is considered endemic will need to undergo a 120-day quarantine at one of four approved quarantine facilities.
+This will need to be booked in advance as there is a long waiting list and note that quarantine can only be booked once your import licence has been issued.

 There is no prohibition on certain breeds of dogs, with certain exceptions for certain crossbreeds of dogs and felines.
 It is, however, illegal to keep dogs that are prone to aggressive behaviour against other dogs or humans.
 Regulations are subject to change, so contact the Swedish Board of Agriculture for up-to-date information.